School of Consciousness

 You do not need to register with the state or file a formal notice unless requested, but you do need to retain documentation in case of inquiry.
 SofCon provides extensive support to help you meet these requirements.

-SofCon is a registered 501(c)(3) nonprofit homeschool co-op, not a licensed school or childcare center.
-Under Missouri law, families who homeschool do not need to attend licensed educational institutions—as long as they meet the legal requirements for hours, documentation, and instructional oversight.
+SofCon is a registered 501(c)(3) nonprofit educational co-op, not a licensed school or childcare center.
+Under Missouri law, families who homeschool do not need to attend licensed educational institutions as long as they meet the legal requirements for hours, documentation, and instructional oversight.

 Because SofCon operates as a parent-led cooperative supporting legally homeschooled children, we are not required to hold a school license.
 We do not issue report cards, transcripts, or diplomas.
 Each parent remains the legal educator of record.